Deadsec17/Angular-assignments/README.md

 # Angular-assignments
-Angular Assignments for Udemy course
+This repo contains Angular Assignments for Udemy course